hitchtest/hitch/docs/glossary/libfaketime.rst

 use to retrieve the current date and time.
 It can then report faked dates and times (specified by you, the user) to these services.

-It is currently *included* in saddle and compiled for your architecture upon installation (e.g. from pypi).
+It is currently *included* in Hitch and compiled for your architecture upon installation (e.g. from pypi).

 It works on Linux and Mac OS.